 ANSI/ASHRAE Standard 55-2017 does not directly specify temperature requirements for various occupancies.
 This is due to the fact that occupant comfort is a very subjective matter.
 Different individuals have different expectations with respect to temperature and humidity in order to determine if a space is considered "comfortable".
-In addition, the perceived comfort level is impacted by a multitude of factors including the metabolic rate of the activities in the space, the air temperature, the radiant temperature, the relative humidity, the clothing insulation levels of the occupants and the average airspeed in the occupied zone, not to mention basic personal preferences.
+In addition, the perceived comfort level is impacted by a multitude of factors including the metabolic rate of the activities in the space, the air temperature, the radiant temperature, the relative humidity, the clothing insulation levels of the occupants and the average airspeed in the occupied zone.
 According to ASHRAE Standard 55, an acceptable level of occupant comfort means that less than 10% of the occupants polled would rate their experience in the space as "thermally dissatisfied".
 ASHRAE calls this metric the predicted percentage of dissatisfied or PPD.
-Basically, you will never please everyone, so as long as you please at least 90% of the occupants, it is considered satisfactory performance per ASHRAE.
-In retail occupancies, these levels are usually lower than in most occupancies, especially with regard to temperature expectations.
+Basically, you will never please everyone, so as long as you please at least 90% of the occupants, it is considered satisfactory performance.